Bob Moertle

 Advisor

-Nicole “Nikki” Rilkey serves as an advisor to Frontline Hope for First Responders, bringing a wealth of real-world experience from both law enforcement and first responder wellness advocacy.
-She currently serves as the First Responder Liaison for the Ohio Department of Mental Health and Addiction Services, Bureau of Criminal Justice Services, where she works to bridge the gap between mental health services and public safety professionals.
+Nicole “Nikki” Riley serves as an advisor to Frontline Hope for First Responders, bringing a wealth of real-world experience from both law enforcement and first responder wellness advocacy.
+She currently serves as the First Responder Liaison for the Ohio Department of Behavioral Health, Bureau of Criminal Justice Services, where she works to bridge the gap between mental health services and public safety professionals.

 A graduate of The Ohio State University, Nikki is a retired police officer with the Reynoldsburg Police Department, where she served in multiple roles including patrol officer, school resource officer, and detective.
 Her service also encompassed extensive specialized duties—ranging from CIT officer and field training officer to public information officer, arson investigator, and peer assistance team lead.
 Her passion for peer support and officer wellness has consistently been a hallmark of her career.